jamesloper/lemontron/lemontron/build-guide.md

     {% include step.html
     title = "Clean up the inserts"
     image = "chassis---clean-up-inserts.jpg"
-    content = "I used 5mm wide inserts here so I got the blobs.
-I put 4.5mm inserts in the bom, so you hopefully won't have to do this.
-Let me know how it goes." %}
+    content = "After pushing in the inserts, clean up with a razor.
+The geometry here could use some improvement, I guess." %}

     {% include step.html
     title = "Insert the top z-block insert"